ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _Port Tobacco times, and Charles County advertiser._](https://chroniclingamerica.loc.gov/lccn/sn89060060/1873-05-29/ed-1/seq-1)

 #### 1873-05-29 &middot; Port Tobacco, Md.

 <table style="width: 100%;"><tr><td style="width: 50%">

+e
+earth as brass.
+Then the last denizens
+of the world are stricken down and
+consumed, the last traces of organic
+life are blotted from its surface.—“ The
+Romance of Astronomy,” by R. Rdlley
+Miller. ■
 What to Do in Case of Accident
 Prof. Wilder, of Cornell University,
 gives the following short rules for ac­